aspose-html/Aspose.HTML-Documentation/content/net/how-to-articles/how-to-change-background-color/_index.md

     // Create an instance of an HTML document var document = new HTMLDocument(documentPath);

-    // Find the paragraph element to set a style attribute var paragraph = (HTMLElement)document.GetElementsByTagName("p").First();
+    // Find the first paragraph element to set a style attribute var paragraph = (HTMLElement)document.GetElementsByTagName("p").First();

     // Set the style attribute with background-color property